Inverse problems with diffusion models: MAP estimation via mode-seeking loss: Abstract

 \section{Abstract}

 A pre-trained unconditional diffusion model, combined with posterior sampling or maximum a posteriori (MAP) estimation techniques, can solve arbitrary inverse problems without task-specific training or fine-tuning.
-However, existing posterior sampling and MAP estimation methods often rely on modeling approximations and can be computationally demanding.
-In this work, we propose the variational mode-seeking loss (VML), which, when minimized during each reverse diffusion step, guides the generated sample towards the MAP estimate.
+However, existing posterior sampling and MAP estimation methods often rely on modeling approximations and can also be computationally demanding.
+In this work, we propose a new MAP estimation strategy for solving inverse problems with a pre-trained unconditional diffusion model.
+Specifically, we introduce the variational mode-seeking loss (VML) and show that its minimization at each reverse diffusion step guides the generated sample towards the MAP estimate (modes in practice).
 VML arises from a novel perspective of minimizing the Kullback-Leibler (KL) divergence between the diffusion posterior $p(\rvx_0|\rvx_t)$ and the measurement posterior $p(\rvx_0|\rvy)$, where $\rvy$ denotes the measurement.
-Importantly, for linear inverse problems, VML can be analytically derived and need not be approximated.
-Based on further theoretical insights, we propose VML-MAP, an empirically effective algorithm for solving inverse problems, and validate its efficacy over existing methods in both performance and computational time, through extensive experiments on diverse image-restoration tasks across multiple datasets.
+Importantly, for linear inverse problems, VML can be analytically derived without any modeling approximations.
+Based on further theoretical insights, we propose VML-MAP, an empirically effective algorithm for solving inverse problems via VML minimization, and validate its efficacy in both performance and computational time through extensive experiments on diverse image-restoration tasks across multiple datasets.